glhaynes/Blackbox/README.md

 ## Acknowledgements
 This project relies heavily on some fantastic resources, most prominently those below.
 I’m grateful for their work.

+- Javidx9’s [NES Emulator From Scratch](https://www.youtube.com/playlist?list=PLrOv9FMX8xJHqMvSGB_9G9nZZ_4IgteYf) channel on YouTube was tremendously helpful, particularly when building the PPU emulation.
 - `m6502` from [floooh’s “chips” project](https://github.com/floooh/chips) is a well-crafted set of highly-accurate 8-bit chip emulators.
-The project’s 6502 emulator is used in this project and [this document](https://floooh.github.io/2019/12/13/cycle-stepped-6502.html) describing it was enlightening reading.
+The project’s 6502 emulator is used in this project for testing and debugging.
+[This document](https://floooh.github.io/2019/12/13/cycle-stepped-6502.html) describing it was enlightening reading.
-- Javidx9’s [NES Emulator From Scratch](https://www.youtube.com/playlist?list=PLrOv9FMX8xJHqMvSGB_9G9nZZ_4IgteYf) channel on YouTube was tremendously helpful, particularly when building the PPU emulation.
+- [RussianManSMWC](https://github.com/RussianManSMWC)’s [Donkey Kong NES disassembly](https://github.com/RussianManSMWC/Donkey-Kong-NES-Disassembly) saved hours of debugging time while getting the project’s components connected.
 - The included “Sample ROM” is [`NES-ca65-example`](https://github.com/bbbradsmith/NES-ca65-example) by [Brad Smith](http://rainwarrior.ca/).
 Assembly source is available at the link.
-- [RussianManSMWC](https://github.com/RussianManSMWC)’s [Donkey Kong NES disassembly](https://github.com/RussianManSMWC/Donkey-Kong-NES-Disassembly) saved hours of debugging time while getting the project’s components connected.
 - [Toffer D. Brutechild](https://itstoffer.com) beta tested and gave valuable feedback, ideas, and encouragement.